 More than just drowsiness, fatigue is a feeling of extreme weariness and lack of energy that can make it hard just to get out of bed.
-The caring team at Performance Pain and Sports Medicine offers comprehensive and individualized evaluation and treatment of fatigue at six locations in Houston, Texas; Newtown, Pennsylvania; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
+The caring team at Performance Pain and Sports Medicine offers comprehensive and individualized evaluation and treatment of fatigue at five locations in Houston, Texas; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
 If you experience persistent fatigue, call the nearest office today.

 Fatigue is different from sleepiness.
 While you may feel tired after a period of poor rest or extreme physical activity, sleepiness is usually short-term.